-What does Welcome to the Black Parade mean?
+What do you think Welcome to the Black Parade means?

 My Chemical Romance: Welcome to the Black Parade Meaning